the life aquatic

 “I think the most important aspect of living underwater was the gift of time, of being able to stay long enough to get insight into the nature of a place,” she says of her days on Tektite II.
 “Things that you take for granted on the land, whether it’s going into a forest or climbing a mountain, you cannot do down there.
 But you can sit there for hours, days, weeks – you get to see the changes over time.
 One great breakthrough for me came in realising that all fish are different, one from another, and not just the fish, but even the little snails that lived in the vicinity of the lab, you could quickly see that there aren’t any two exactly alike, they behave differently, they look different, they occupy different niches in the structure of the reef.
 It just hadn’t occurred to me that the diversity of life extends to all life."

-for more on Sylvia Earle, check out our full feature in the A\W11 issue of AnOther Magazine
+Text by Chris Hatherill and Regina Peldszus.
+For more, you can read our full feature in the A\W11 issue of AnOther Magazine